devil1229/pokedexcli/README.md

 5. Get hands-on practice with local Go development and tooling
 6. bout caching and how to use it to improve performance

-Build it by following the documentation at Boot.dev
+Build it by following the documentation at Boot.dev Learned to read documentation

 Link - https://www.boot.dev/assignments/df9ba9c7-5a4c-4641-b707-24324a0f9d6d